oloert/oloert.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Economist at <a href="https://www.signal49.ca/" target="_blank">Signal49 Research</a> (formerly the Conference Board of Canada).
+I am a Senior Economist at <a href="https://www.signal49.ca/" target="_blank">Signal49 Research</a> (formerly operating as the Conference Board of Canada).
 I completed my Ph.D. in Economics at <a href="https://www.economics.mcmaster.ca/" target="_blank">McMaster University</a> in 2025.

 My research interests are in macroeconomics, international economics, and environmental economics.